Fashion boot: 1960s

 Though Perugia had briefly produced couture-quality, fitted, high-heeled, upper-calf-height boots in 1948 to be paired with Dior and Schiaparelli ensembles, American designer Beth Levine is widely credited as the first person to introduce boots into Haute Couture.
 As early as 1953, Beth Levine introduced under the Herbert Levine label a calf-length boot in white kidskin, which sold poorly.
 Most retailers saw boots as a separate category of footwear from shoes, to be worn for protection from bad weather or for work.
 By contrast, Levine argued that boots were shoes and could be an integral part of a woman's outfit.
 In 1957, Herbert Levine produced an entire collection of based around fashion boots, and despite widespread skepticism on the part of other designers and manufacturers, calf-high, kitten-heeled fashion boots for women began to grow in popularity in the late 1950s and early 1960s.
 In 1962 Balenciaga's fall collection featured a tall boot by Mancini that just covered the knee; the following year Yves Saint Laurent's couture collection included thigh-length alligator skin boots by designer Roger Vivier and Vogue was able to announce that boots of all lengths were the look of the moment.
 The re-emergence of boots as a fashion item in the 1960s has been interpreted as an antidote to the femininity of Dior's post war "New Look".

-Rising hemlines and the availability of new, brightly colored artificial materials such as PVC, combined to make boots an attractive fashion option for younger women.
-In 1963-64, André Courrèges released the first of his iconic white leather calf-length boots and designers such as Mary Quant, who launched her own "Quant Afoot" line of footwear in 1967, produced inexpensive, machine-molded plastic boots in a variety of different colors to be worn in tandem with miniskirts.
+Rising hemlines and the availability of new, brightly colored artificial materials such as PVC combined to make boots an attractive fashion option for younger women.
+In 1963–64, André Courrèges released the first of his iconic white leather calf-length boots and designers such as Mary Quant, who launched her own "Quant Afoot" line of footwear in 1967, produced inexpensive, machine-molded plastic boots in a variety of different colors to be worn in tandem with miniskirts.
 The rising price of leather during the 1960s made these plastic and vinyl boots a popular alternative to more traditional footwear.
 As skirts became even shorter in the late 1960s, there was a resurgence of interest in thigh-length boots or cuissardes.
 Pierre Cardin featured shiny black PVC thighboots as part of his futuristic 1968 couture collection and Beth Levine designed seamless, stretch vinyl and nylon stocking boots tall enough to do double duty as hosiery.
+Levine also showed thigh boots in dressier fabrics like velvet, as did designers like Oscar de la Renta, who presented jeweled boots to the upper thigh.
 The tallest boots from this period were so high that they were equipped with suspenders to hold them up.
+Leather pants with their own attached foot piece and sole, essentially forming a waist-high boot, were also seen.
 High laced boots, similar to those worn in Edwardian times, were also popular.